 The Vizio SB36312-G6 has a decent stereo soundstage.
 It sounds a bit larger than the bar itself, but the bar doesn't do any tricks to further widen it.
 Objects also sound like they're coming from general moving areas rather than accurate pinpoint locations.

-The Vizio SB36312-G6 has mediocre stereo dynamics.
+The Vizio SB36312-G6 has satisfactory stereo dynamics.
 While it doesn't get as loud as the LG SN8YG, it should still satisfy most listeners.
-However, at max volume, this bar produces a lot of thumping and compression artifacts, especially in the bass range.
+However, at max volume, this bar produces pumping and compression artifacts, especially in the bass range.

 The THD performance of the Vizio SB36312-G6 is okay.
 At normal listening levels, there's a bit of distortion present, especially in the bass range.
 If you push this bar to its max volume, there's also quite a bit of distortion, again in the bass range.
 That being said, it's difficult to hear this with real-life content.